AmanDwivedi2324/AmazonClone/README.md

 # AmazonClone
-This is my first repository.In this repository,I tried to create a clone(Non-working) of Amazon official website.
+This is my first repository.In this repository,I tried to create a clone(Non-functioning clone) of Amazon official website.
 <br>
 Author - Aman Dwivedi
 <br>